Amed Rosario Player Props: Dodgers vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to give up 148 total home runs at a rate of 1.4 per game (third-most in the league).
+- Athletics pitchers combine to allow 149 total home runs at a rate of 1.4 per game (third-most in baseball).

-- Waldichuk makes the start for the Athletics, his 14th of the season.
-He is 2-6 with a 6.38 ERA and 84 strikeouts in 84 2/3 innings pitched.
+- Harris gets the start for the Athletics, his sixth of the season.
+He is 2-5 with a 6.07 ERA and 49 strikeouts through 56 1/3 innings pitched.

-- His last appearance came out of the bullpen on Wednesday when the lefty threw 4 2/3 innings against the San Francisco Giants, surrendering no earned runs while allowing only one hit.
+- The left-hander last appeared in relief on Thursday, when he tossed 3 1/3 innings against the San Francisco Giants, allowing two earned runs while giving up two hits.

-- In 24 games this season, the 25-year-old has amassed an ERA of 6.38, with 8.9 strikeouts per nine innings.
-Opponents are batting .295 against him.
+- The 26-year-old has amassed an ERA of 6.07, with 7.8 strikeouts per nine innings, in 12 games this season.
+Opponents are batting .249 against him.

 © 2023 Data Skrive.
 All rights reserved.